 What are the options departments can offer NEW international students?

 It is important to understand that NEW international students are incoming international students who have not already been studying at a U.S. institution with F-1 nonimmigrant student status.
 Students who began study in the fall from their home countries would be new international students for purposes of the immigration regulations.
 (Students coming to FSU after studying at other U.S. institutions in F-1 status are NOT considered NEW international students for immigration purposes.
 Refer to the questions regarding transfer and change of level students.)

 These are scenarios for NEW international students:

-Scenario 1: Obtain an F-1 visa and arrive in time to start classes in-person by January 19 (students coming as GA should be here by January 6).
-Adhere to enrollment requirements.
+Scenario 1: Obtain an F-1 visa and arrive in time to start classes in-person by the beginning of fall.
+Schedule cannot be 100% online.

 - Full course of study optional unless receiving waivers or the Latin America/Caribbean scholarship.

 - Student works with department or Office of Admissions (undergraduate students) to begin program in spring or another future semester

 Should a department notify the CGE if a NEW international student or a new transfer student cannot come to the U.S. for the fall?